stitchdata/docs/_destinations/destinations.md

   - title: "Suggest a destination"
     anchor: "suggest-a-destinations"
     content: |
       Don't see your destination of choice listed here?
 We'd love to hear from you!
-Please [reach out to us] ({{ site.support }}) with your suggestion.
+Please [reach out to us]({{ site.support }}) with your suggestion.
 ---
 {% include misc/data-files.html %}